Changfei-Fu/auto_EVO-ORB_SLAM/README.md

 # auto_EVO-ORB_SLAM3
 This project use evo to evaluate ORB_SLAM3 on several datasets such as EuRoc, TUM, ICL-NUIM and Kitti.
-Default settings allow this program to automatically run ORBSLAM3 on every sequence for 10 times and give out the results consisting of files named KeyFrameTrajectory.txt, figures of trajectories, mean time used to run on this sequence, mean tracking rate and mean ape.
+Default settings allow this program to automatically run ORBSLAM3 on every sequence for 10 times and give out the results consisting of files named KeyFrameTrajectory.txt, figures of trajectories, mean time used to run on this sequence, mean tracking rate and mean ape.It should be pointed out that the metric named Tracking Rate is used to describe the percentage that the longest trajectory can cover the sequence.
 # usage
 ## 1. At first you need to compile the provided ORB_SLAM3 library.